ThodorisTsampouris/policyPilot/README.md

     policyConfiguration: The service responsible for designing and submitting the policies for main application
     poilcyServerJS: The server responsible for applying the policies configured in the policyConfiguration service in mainApplication

-## Deployment Instructions
+## Configuration Instructions
-    - Clone the repo

     - In /.env file replace the host with the actual host ip of the machine that the project will be deployed and the mongo connection string
     - In docker-compose.yml file add the values for the env variables
+    - In mongo-setup/init-mongo.js file in line 11 add your GitHub username.
+It will be used for the authentication for policyConfiguration service

+## Deployment Instructions

     - Navigate to the folder in which the repo was cloned
     - Run the command "docker-compose up -d"